 - Coding developers – commonly referred to as “keyboard masters” and know how to create applications that extract key content from databases.

-- Innovators – outside-the-box thinkers that consider themselves entrepreneurs
+- Innovators – outside-the-box thinkers

 - Designers - individuals who design applications to create a dynamic user experience for the end-user.